ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-yaml-mediatypes.md

   : see {{application-yaml}}

   Fragment identifier considerations:
-  : The syntax and semantics of fragment identifiers specified for
-    +yaml SHOULD be as specified for {{application-yaml}}
+  : Differently from `application/yaml`,
+    there is no fragment identification syntax defined for +yaml.

+    A specific `xxx/yyy+yaml` media type
-    The syntax and semantics for fragment identifiers for a specific `xxx/yyy+yaml` SHOULD be processed as follows:
+    needs to define the syntax and semantics for fragment identifiers because the ones in {{application-yaml}}

-    1. For cases defined in +yaml, where the fragment identifier resolves per the +yaml rules, then process as specified in +yaml.

-    1. For cases defined in +yaml, where the fragment identifier does not resolve per the +yaml rules, then process as specified in `xxx/yyy+yaml`.

-    1. For cases not defined in +yaml, then process as specified in `xxx/yyy+yaml`.
+    do not apply unless explicitly expressed.

   Interoperability considerations:
   : See {{application-yaml}}